Why Election Reform?

 If we want more political parties, we need proportional

-There are two main types of electoral systems: plural and proportional.
-California and the United States use a Plural Electoral System.
+There are two main types of electoral systems: plurality and proportional.
+California and the United States use a Plurality Electoral System.
 We appoint representatives through winner-take-all elections wherein the candidate who receives the most votes represents an entire voting district.
 Most advanced democracies, however, use electoral systems with Proportional Representation.
 These are designed to accommodate nearly all voters' preferences by ensuring that political parties receive a proportional amount of seats in the legislature to share of votes received.

 Ways to Adopt Proportional Representation in California: